 - Utilise Facebook or Linkedin groups to build an engaged audience

-This community is not only committed to your product or service, but also your overall brand and the experience it provides.
-Those brand ambassadors aren’t swayed by short term incentives and can help bring exponential growth to your marketing activities over time.
+These communites are not only committed to your product or service but also to your overall brand and the experience it provides.
+Brand ambassadors aren’t swayed by short term incentives and can help bring exponential growth to your marketing activities over time.